-Forex market opening hours: best time to trade FX in the UK
+Forex market opening hours: best time to trade FX in the US

-Forex market hours are derived from different geographical trading sessions, meaning you can trade forex around the clock.
-Here, we explain the different forex market opening times, and the best times to trade forex in the UK.
+Forex market hours are derived from different geographical trading sessions, meaning you can trade around the clock, five days a week.
+We explain the different forex market opening times, and the best times to trade in the US.

 What are the major forex centres?

-The major forex centres around the world are London, New York, Tokyo and Sydney, and it is the different locations of these major centres around the world that makes forex a 24-hour market.
-Forex is an over-the-counter market, meaning that there is no centralised forex exchange.
-Instead, banks, brokers and market makers in the major forex centres around the world make forex trading possible.
+The major forex centers around the world are New York, London, Tokyo and Sydney, and it is the different locations of these major centers that makes forex a 24-hour market.
+Forex is an over-the-counter market, meaning that there is no centralized forex exchange.
+Instead, forex trading is made possible through an international web of banks, brokers and market makers.

-Forex trading hours: the opening times of the forex market
+Forex trading hours: when does the forex market open?

-The forex market is open 24 hours a day, five days a week.
-However, each day is broken up into several sessions, with each session being open for a set number of hours depending on the geographic location.
+While the forex market is open 24 hours a day, five days a week, each day is broken up into several sessions.
+The Asia-Pacific session opens first, followed by the European (London) session, and then finally, North America.

 Why are the forex market’s trading times important?

-When is the best time to trade forex in the UK?
+When is the best time to trade forex in the US?

-Typically, the UK forex market is most active just after the open of the London session at 8am (UK time).
-At this time, liquidity and volatility will likely be high as traders begin interacting with each other.
-Trading will usually become less liquid at around 10am (UK time), and it will pick up again after the American markets open at around 12pm (UK time).
+Typically, the US forex market is most active just after the open of the New York session at 8am (EST).
+At this time, liquidity and volatility will likely be high as traders begin opening and closing their positions according to the market news for that morning.

 Popular forex pairs to trade during the London session are the majors such as the GBP/USD cross or the EUR/GBP cross.
 This is especially true during the overlap between the London and New York markets, as well as the European session which is open during almost identical hours to the London session.

-The Tokyo-London crossover is historically not as busy as the London-New York crossover because of the simple fact that there is a greater cross over in terms of trading hours between London and New York than between London and Tokyo.
+The Tokyo-London crossover is historically not as busy as the London-New York crossover because of the simple fact that there are fewer hours in which the two sessions are open simultaneously.
 The table below has information about some popular forex pairs and their average daily pip movement over a 12-month period starting November 2018 during the London session.